What you should know before you go Kayaking

 Detailed Equipment List

-The following is a detailed equipment list.
+The following is an equipment list.
 Please avoid wearing cotton clothing as it keeps you cold when it’s wet, and takes a long time to dry.
 Please wear clothing designed for outdoor wear and made from Merino (wool), silk, or synthetic materials, such as polyester, polypropylene, or nylon.

 * indicates optional